indranildeveloper/indranildeveloper-kepler.gl/.github/ISSUE_TEMPLATE/feature-request--jupyter-widget.md

 ---
 name: 'Feature request: Jupyter widget'
-about: Suggest an idea for indranildeveloper-kepler.gl Jupyter Widget
+about: Suggest an idea for indranil-kepler.gl Jupyter Widget
 title: ''
 labels: jupyter
 assignees: heshan0131
 ---

 **Is your feature request related to a problem?
 Please describe.**